microsoft/FluidFramework/docs/content/docs/faq.md

 ### What's the difference between Fluid Framework and SignalR?

-Where SignalR is a technology principally aimed at simplifying real-time communication between servers and clients, Fluid Framework further abstracts that communication and, more significantly, focuses on distributing state between multiple clients.
+Where SignalR is a technology principally aimed at simplifying real-time communication between servers and clients, the Fluid Framework further abstracts that communication and, more significantly, focuses on distributing state between multiple clients.
 So, while you might use Fluid to solve some of the same problems you solve with SignalR today, the two are not interchangeable.
 Notably, the server component of a Fluid solution is lightweight and general-purpose while a SignalR solution designed to distribute state would require additional server development.